 By default, there is no work distribution in a parallel region.
 Each active thread executes the entire region redundantly until it encounters a directive that specifies work distribution.
-For work distribution, see the "DO...END DO", "PARALLEL DO", or "C\$DOACROSS" directives.
+For work distribution, refer to the DO...END DO, PARALLEL DO, or C \$DOACROSS directives.